ofirsteinherz/realtime-voice-agent/README.md

 ### Trace Observability

 I created an AI based trace observability system using **LLM-driven customer simulation** and **automated conversation evaluation** to validate the pharmacy agent's behavior across 20 realistic scenarios.
 I made the pipeline interact with the agent via the WebRTC protocol (text mode only), to simulate as close to production as possible.
-The evaluation split by two parts: LLM as a judge and expcted tool use.
+The evaluation is split into two parts: LLM as a judge and expected tool use.

 #### How It Works